RealKareemAnees/Ultimate-Design-Patterns/Readme.md

 }
 ```

-this legacy code works fine but what if I want to use another payment method with yet diffirent interface, I will have to refactor thwe `ProcessPayment` class
+This legacy code works fine but what if I want to use another payment method with a different interface?
+I will have to refactor the `ProcessPayment` class without an adapter.

 ```ts
 interface PaymentMethodBInterface {